 The emergence of a more vocal Vegan constituency was evident in a Dublin march calling on all slaughter houses to be closed down last Saturday afternoon.
 Up to a thousand people set off from the GPO with a police escort to ventilate their outrage at the annual industrial slaughter of up to fifty-seven billion domesticated animals worldwide.

 I followed the progress of the march to see how people reacted to the plaintiff cries for justice.
-There were lots of phone cameras out which shows how social media easily disseminates what may not necessarily be a very large demonstration.
+There were lots of phone cameras out demonstrating how social media easily broadens what may not necessarily be a very large demonstration.
 I listened to a few lads attempt a counter chant in favour of steaks, but no opposition was evident apart from that.
 Mostly people looked puzzled at the plight of these animals being highlighted.
 The best shot I got was of an anonymous man downing the banality of evil that is a pepperoni pizza.

 The furore over the National Dairy Council’s add claiming their product is plant-based emphasises the industry’s sense of vulnerability to alternatives.
 Whoever decided to run a campaign suggesting Irish cows are capable of photosynthesis should really be considered for some kind of comedic award.
 But the disinformation could easily have grave consequences for someone who is lactose intolerant.